-I teach classes in cognitive and evolutionary psychology.
-My core teaching interests are reflected in my third year module series:
+I teach classes in cognitive psychology, evolutionary psychology, and statistics.
+My specialized teaching interests are reflected in my third year elective modules:

-Evolution of Human Behaviour - taught every Autumn semester
+Evolution of Preferences and Constraints on Behaviour - taught every Autumn semester

 Students in this class learn about the evolutionary history of our species and gain insight into how this may play a role in shaping our preferences across various aspects of life today.
 The module encompasses two broad themes: 1) the theoretical aspects of the evolution and psychology of human perception and 2) the practical applications of understanding innate preferences of and constraints on human behaviour.